natedogsturdikat/Coral/README.md

 # Coral
-four voice chorus and pitch shifter plugin made in C++ with JUCE, my UO music tech senior project
+Coral is a four voice chorus and pitch shifter plugin made in C++ with JUCE.
+It is my University of Oregon Music Technology Senior Project